EarlGlynn/FEC-Bulk-Download/README.md

 * Folder `data.fec.gov` has candidate disbursement data since 2010, along with leadership and lobbyist information.

-Does anyone have better sources for historical or technical information about this FEC resource?
+Can anyone suggest better sources for historical or technical information about this FEC resource?